Characterizing divergence and thickness in right-angled Coxeter groups: Fences in disk diagrams

 \subsection{Splitting Points}

 In this subsection we define $L$--splitting points.
-Intuitively, an $L$--splitting point is the first point along an oriented path $\gamma_1$ such that the subpath of $\gamma_1$ after this point is not $L$--fence connected to another given path $\gamma_2$ in a specified disk diagram.
+Intuitively, an $L$--splitting point is the first point along an oriented path $\gamma_1$ such that the subpath of $\gamma_1$ after this point is not $L$--fence connected to another given path $\gamma_2$.